Treatment of Retina Conditions in Florida

 The retina is essential for vision.
 It’s a thin tissue that lines the back of the eye and contains light-sensitive cells.
 These cells receive information and send it to the brain through the optic nerve.
 This process is what enables you to see.

-However, certain conditions can damage your retina and cause vision loss.
+However, certain retina conditions can damage your retina and cause vision loss.
 At Center For Sight, our vitreoretinal specialists can diagnose any problems and provide treatment options to help preserve your vision.

 Macular Degeneration: A Common Retina Condition